A Word From Leadership: Caring for Our Community Like Family

 Stroke.
 Heart Attack.
 Trauma.
 Emergent Illness.
 At Valley Medical Center, we truly hope these never happen to you or someone you love.
 However, statistics show chances are you or someone you care about has already visited our Emergency Department.
 Valley cares for more than 85,000 ER patients per year making us not only one of the largest emergency departments in the state of Washington, it places us among the busiest ERs on the entire West Coast!
 And did you know, if you come to our Emergency Department, you have a better chance of surviving a stroke?
 Our stroke care puts Valley on the national map, earning The Joint Commission's prestigious Gold Seal of Approval.

 The expense of providing emergency care to all comers 24/7 is significant.
-Along with hospitals across the country, Valley is being buffeted by economic pressures.
-These include escalating numbers of uninsured patients, an aging population whose needs are more costly, and dwindling payment from insurance companies and the government.
-Hospitals also shoulder responsibilities unparalleled in the past, such as soaring pharmaceutical costs and a growing need for charity care.
+Along with hospitals across the country, Valley is being buffeted by COVID-19 pandemic and economic pressures and is shouldering responsibilities unparalleled in the past, such as COVID-19 pandemic response, soaring pharmaceutical costs and a growing need for charity care.

 At Valley Medical Center, we care for our community like family and it is our goal to ensure that spirit of camaraderie and excellence continue for generations to come.

-Jeannine Grinnell, Interim CEO & Chief Financial Officer
+Jeannine Grinnell, Chief Executive Officer & Chief Financial Officer

 David Smith, Chief Legal Counsel